-Students exhibiting superior professionalism will come to class prepared, actively participate in class discussions, ask questions, and listen actively to lectures.
+Students exhibiting superior professionalism will be prepared for class, actively participate in class discussions and ask questions.
+The success of an active learning environment depends upon the engagement of students.
 A professionalism rubric is provided in Canvas.

 Quizzes (Weekly, Online)